The Unearthly: Production

 Along with Anatomy of a Psycho (1961), The Unearthly was one of two films produced and directed by Boris Petroff as "Brooke L. Peters".
 Originally called The House of Monsters, it was filmed over approximately five days.
-The film was acquired by American Broadcasting-Paramount Theatres (AB-PT) Pictures after principal photography had been completed.
+The film was acquired by AB-PT Pictures after principal photography had been completed.
 While the film credits Jane Mann with the original story, her co-screenwriter John D. F. Black (credited as Geoffrey Dennis) reports that she merely typed the script.
 Tor Johnson appears as Dr. Conway's minion "Lobo", a role similar to his character of the same name in Ed Wood's Bride of the Monster (1955).
-Johnson also played Lobo in Night of the Ghouls, a pseudo-sequel to Bride; it was shot in 1957 and released nearly thirty years later.
+(Johnson also played Lobo in Night of the Ghouls, a pseudo-sequel to Bride.)

 The production designer was Charles D. Hall, credited in the film as "Daniel Hall"; this was his second to last feature.
 Hall was the acclaimed art director of Dracula (1931), Frankenstein (1931), Murders in the Rue Morgue (1932), The Invisible Man (1933), The Black Cat (1934), Bride of Frankenstein (1935), and One Million B.C.
 (1940).
 In many of his later productions, Hall used found objects (items not specially made for the film) and locations that were both simple and economical.
 In The Unearthly, he used found props in addition to simple designs for the operating room and the creature holding cell, where the monsters toil at a turret—reminiscent of Island of Lost Souls (1932)—which was intended as a brief tribute to the greats of the horror genre.
 Character actor Richard Reeves appears uncredited in the film as one of the toiling creatures.

-The film's score was written by Henry Vars (1902-1972).
+The film's score was written by Henry Vars.